 If you do not receive this message, please remember to check your Junk or Bulk mail folders.
 Depending on your e-mail settings, it may have been filtered out as from an unrecognized e-mail address.

 Adding email@example.com to your Address Book generally will ensure that future e-mails from this address will be properly delivered to your Inbox.

 - Once you have received your e-mail, return to the login screen of the Chief Architect website, and use your e-mail address and new temporary password to log in.

-Please note that this temporary password will expire in one day.
+Please note that this temporary password will expire in 24 hours.

 If you know your primary password, you may continue to use it and disregard this e-mail; however, if you log in with this temporary password, it will be set as your primary, and your former password will no longer work.